lutece-platform/lutece-cms-plugin-menus/README.md

 Warning, when you change page_frameset, you have to reset page service cache.

 ## III.
 Rest feature
-This plugin provides a REST service allowing to get the full menu of the site in tree form in JSON format.
-In the response, each menu item contain page informations with especially the URL to access to the page
+This plugin provides a JSON endpoint allowing to get the full menu of the site in tree form.
+In the response, each menu item contains page information, especially the URL to access the page.

 ## Configuration